Rage-baiting

+The wider concept of posting generally provocative content to encourage user interaction is known as engagement farming.

 Etymology, definitions and related terms

-Rage farming is from rage + farm.
-Alternative forms include rage-seeding.
-Ragebait, rage-bait, rage baiting, and outrage baiting are similar Internet slang neologisms referring to manipulative tactics that feed on readers' anxieties and fears.
-They are all forms of clickbait, a term used used since c.
+Rage-farming (or rage-seeding) derives from the concept of "farming" rage; planting metaphorical seeds which cause angry responses to grow.
+It is a form of clickbait, a term used since c.
 1999, which is "more nuanced" and not necessarily seen as a negative tactic.
 The term rage bait, which has been cited since at least 2009, is a negative form of click-baiting as it relies on manipulating users to respond in kind to offensive, inflammatory "headlines", memes, tropes, or comments.

-Rage-farming, which has been cited in January 2022, is an offshoot of rage-baiting where the outrage of the person being provoked is farmed or manipulated into an online engagement by rage-seeding that helps amplify the message of the original content creator.
+In his 2022 tweet, a senior researcher at Citizen Lab, John Scott-Railton, described how a person was "being rage-farmed" when they responded to an inflammatory post with an equally inflammatory quote tweet as quote tweets reward the original rage tweet.
+Algorithms on social media such as Facebook, Twitter, TikTok, Instagram, and YouTube were discovered to reward increased positive and negative engagement by directing traffic to posts and amplifying them.

-American writer Molly Jong-Fast wrote that "[r]age farming is the product of a perfect storm of f***, an unholy mélange of algorithms and anxiety" In her January 2022 article in The Atlantic on the GOP's far-right media network.
-She described the tactic as cynical.
+In an Atlantic article on Republican strategy, American writer Molly Jong-Fast described rage farming as "the product of a perfect storm of fuckery, an unholy mélange of algorithms and anxiety".

 Political scientist Jared Wesley wrote that rage farming was often "used to describe rhetoric designed to elicit the rage of opponents."
-Rage-baiting is used to describe a tactic to attract, maintain, and increase a base of supporters and followers.
+Rage-baiting is used to describe a tactic to attract, maintain, and increase a like-minded base of supporters and followers.

-A BBC article described clickbait as a form of headline writing in online journalism "which tempts the reader to click on the link to the story."

-Cardiff University's School of Journalism's honorary research fellow, Damian Radcliffe said that clickbait is more nuanced that the usual negative connotation of a catch-all for writing sensationalized headlines.
-Clickbait can also refer to "better and snappier" headlines that attract readers.

-Clickbait, in all its iterations, is a form of media manipulationInternet manipulation.
-While the goal of some clickbait is to generate revenue, it can also be used as effective tactic to influence people on social media platforms, such as Facebook, Twitter, Instagram, and YouTube.
+Clickbait, in all its iterations, including rage-baiting and farming, is a form of media manipulation, specifically Internet manipulation.
+While the goal of some clickbait is to generate revenue, it can also be used as an effective tactic to influence people on social media platforms, such as Facebook, Twitter, Instagram, and YouTube.
 According to a November 2016 analysis of Facebook, clickbaits are intentionally designed to a targeted interest group's pre-existing confirmation biases.
 Facebook's algorithms used a filter bubble that shares specific posts to a filtered audience.

-A 25 May 2016 Westside Seattle Herald article cited the 4 June 2014 definition from the online Urban Dictionary"a post on social media by a news organisation designed expressly to outrage as many people as possible in order to generate interaction."
-The Herald article described how increased user traffic online results equals in more revenue for online platforms and websites from paid advertisements and sponsors.
+A Westside Seattle Herald article published May 2016 cited the definition from the online Urban Dictionary, "a post on social media by a news organisation designed expressly to outrage as many people as possible in order to generate interaction."
+The Herald article described how increased user traffic online results in more revenue for online platforms and websites from paid advertisements and sponsors.